netlify-templates/victor-hugo/site/content/_index.md

   heading: Manchester Homelessness Charter
 whatElse:
   body: >-
-    Find out more about support services and how you can help at Street Support Network.
+    Find out more about support services and how you can help through Street Support Network.
   heading: What else is happening in Manchester around homelessness?
 ---